Winter Hill Walking

 The south ridge of Stob Binnein, Central Highlands

-Less intensive than the Winter Hill Walking Skills, we will introduce and refine skills and techniques as required throughout the day.
+Less intensive than the Winter Hill Walking Skills, we will introduce and develop skills and techniques as required throughout the day(s).

 Beinn Alligin & Liathach from Maol Chean-dearg